JirakJ/selenium-iq-docs/README.md

 # SeleniumIQ Docs

-Public documentation hub for the SeleniumIQ IntelliJ plugin.
-This repo is structured for GitHub Pages so we can publish release notes, onboarding guides, and issue-tracking workflows next to the codebase.
+Centralized documentation and lightweight issue tracking for the SeleniumIQ IntelliJ plugin.
+These pages are published via GitHub Pages so release notes, onboarding guides, and troubleshooting playbooks stay in sync with the main codebase.

 ## Repository Layout